rSensation/xeneta-tech-task/README.md

 ## How to run

-1. pnpm i + pnpm build:packages to prepare all packages
+1. Run `pnpm i` in the root folder
-2. To run any app, you need to add __.env__ file to its folder.
+2. To run any app, you need to add **.env** file to its folder (apps/air-freight or apps/ocean-freight).
 I didn't include it in the repo to avoid leaking the API key and as a general best practice:

 ```console
 # <ORIGIN>/prod/air - for Air Freight, <ORIGIN>/prod/ocean - for Ocean Freight